kpantos/Azure-How-To/kerberos-onprem-api-with-apim/README.md

    ![Web site sign in](images/sign-in.png)

 ## Setup AD Sync
 The first step you'll have to take in order to efectively use application proxy for your on premise application is sync your on premise AD with your Azure AD.
-To do that you can use Azure AD Connect
+For instruction on how to connect your on premise AD to your Azure AD use the https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-express.

 ## Setup Azure Application Proxy